PCRinus/dreamlabs-challange/README.md

 In these cases, you will need to rebuild the docker containers by running `docker-compose up -dV --build`.

+The data from the app can be viewed using the Prisma Studio, by running `pnpm prisma:studio`.
+The Prisma Studio will be available at `http://localhost:5555`.

+The alternative is to use the built in pgAdmin client, available at `http://localhost:5050`.
+The default credentials can be set in the `.env` file.

 ## DB structure

 The database is a PostgreSQL database.
 The database is created with the following structure: ![DB ERD](./prisma/ERD.svg)